The Data Sharing Crisis in Finance

 Financial institutions cannot share fraud signals.
 Banks miss organized crime rings.
 Lenders reject creditworthy borrowers.
 Compliance wastes millions on duplicate work.
 Privacy regulations lock down the best data on Earth.

-In annual fraud losses
+In fraud losses across institutions

 Why Finance Institutions Are Trapped